valeriupredoi/bgcval2/README.md

 conda activate bgcval2
 ```

-- then install the development dependencies and the tool itself:
+- then install the development dependencies and the tool itself
+  (note that all our dependencies are from `conda-forge` so there
+  is no risk of mixing Conda and PyPI packages):

 ```
 pip install -e .[develop]